AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 For HTTP requests and responses, the HybridClient object has the following properties and JSON-serialized body:

-Property | Type | Description
+Property Name | Data Type | Description
  --- | --- | ---
-AllowOfflineAccess | bool | Gets or sets whether this client can request refresh tokens, by providing the *offline_access* scope.
+AllowOfflineAccess | bool | Whether this client can request refresh tokens, by providing the *offline_access* scope.
-AllowAccessTokensViaBrowser | bool | Gets or sets whether this HybridClient is allowed to receive access tokens via the browser.
-This is useful to harden flows that allow multiple response types (e.g. by disallowing a hybrid flow client that is supposed to use code *id_token* to add the *token* response type, thus leaking the token to the browser).
+AllowAccessTokensViaBrowser | bool | Whether this HybridClient is allowed to receive access tokens via the browser.
+This is useful to harden flows that allow multiple response types (for example, by disallowing a hybrid flow client that is supposed to use code *id_token* to add the *token* response type, thus leaking the token to the browser).
-RedirectUris | string[] | Gets or sets the allowed URIs to which return tokens or authorization codes can be returned.
+RedirectUris | string[] | The allowed URIs to which return tokens or authorization codes can be returned.
 Wildcards are ignored.
 URIs must match exactly what you are redirecting to after login.
 If URIs do not match, the authentication process will fail with a bad_client error.
 Maximum 10 per client.
-PostLogoutRedirectUris | string[] | Gets or sets allowed URIs to redirect to after logout.
+PostLogoutRedirectUris | string[] | Allowed URIs to redirect to after logout.
 Wildcards are ignored.
 URIs must match exactly what you are redirecting to after logout.
 Maximum 10 for client.
-ClientUri | string | Gets or sets URI to a page with information about client (used on consent screen).
+ClientUri | string | URI to a page with information about client (used on consent screen).
-LogoUri | string | Gets or sets URI to client logo (used on consent screen).
+LogoUri | string | URI to client logo (used on consent screen).
-Id | string | Gets or sets secret Id.
+Id | string | Secret Id.
-Name | string | Gets or sets name of Client.
+Name | string | Name of Client.
-Enabled | bool | Gets or sets whether client is enabled.
+Enabled | bool | Whether client is enabled.
 Client can be used for authentication if set to true.
 Client cannot be used for authentication if set to false.
-AccessTokenLifetime | int32 | Gets or sets lifetime of access token issued for this client after authentication.
+AccessTokenLifetime | int32 | Lifetime of access token issued for this client after authentication.
 Minimum 60 seconds.
 Maximum 3600 seconds.
 Defaults to 3600 seconds.
-Tags | string[] | Gets or sets for OSIsoft internal use only.
+Tags | string[] | For OSIsoft internal use only.

 ### Serialized Model